 Cafeteria Culture (CafCu) Team

-Andreya D. Matthew, CafCu Media Assistant, is an up and coming Cinematographer.
+Andreya D. Matthew, Media Assistant, is an up and coming Cinematographer.
 She's shot two short films, “Too Much Love” and “Humanity,” and has been 2nd Camera on the short film, “A Prelude to.”
 She uses these skills to engage and educate students participating in Cafeteria Culture programs in the classroom, cafeteria, and community.
 She also edits CafCu's promotional videos and assisted with editing on the feature documentary, Microplastic Madness.
 Through all this, she is able to continue to learn the craft and develop her creative eye. |

-Daniel Ramos, Multi-media Assistant and Lead Animator /Visual Effects Designer for Microplastic Madness, is a Brooklyn native, born and raised in the neighborhood of Williamsburg.
+Daniel Ramos, Multi-media Assistant and Lead Animator/Visual Effects Designer for Microplastic Madness, is a Brooklyn native, born and raised in the neighborhood of Williamsburg.
 Since childhood, he has had a passion for computer and digital technology, having constructed his own computer as a teenager.
 This led him to the field of film and media, earning a BFA in Radio and Television production at the New York Institute of Technology (NYIT), broadening his interest in visual effects and animation.
 Currently, his many roles at Cafeteria Culture include filming, editing, and creating animation and digital effects for the Microplastic Madness movie and resources.
 Daniel is excited to continue developing his After Effects and animation skills with the goal to become a motion graphics animator expert. |

-Debby Lee Cohen, Executive Director and Founder, is a multi-disciplinary artist, educator, and Zero Waste activist.
-She is the Director and Producer of Microplastic Madness, Cafeteria Culture's feature documentary.
-She has designed scenery, puppets, and animation for theater, parades, film and television, including design for HBO shows, "Classical Baby" and "Saving My Tomorrow.”
-In partnership with parents, students and NYC school food directors, she led the Styrofoam Out of Schools campaign, resulting in the elimination of half a billion plastic styrofoam trays per year from landfills, incinerators and students meals in NYC and 9 other cities.
-Debby Lee received a Proclamation from Manhattan Borough President Gale Brewer (2018) for her zero waste efforts and is a board member of Manhattan Solid Waste Advisory Board MSWAB and Plastic Free Waters Partnership NY/NJ. (more about Debby Lee ->) |
+Debby Lee Cohen, Former Executive Director and Founder and Zero Waste educator.
+She is the Co-Director and Producer of Cafeteria Culture's feature documentary, Microplastic Madness.
+In partnership with NYC school food directors, she led the Styrofoam Out of Schools campaign, resulting in the elimination of half a billion plastic styrofoam trays per year from landfills, incinerators and student meals in NYC and 15 other cities.
+She taught design at Parsons the New School and has been developing and piloting pre-K-8 environmental education for the past 12 years.
+Debby Lee received the Lifetime Achievement Award (2022) from NY State Association for Reduction, Reuse, & Recycling (NYSAR3,) a Proclamation from Manhattan Borough President Gale Brewer (2018) for her zero waste efforts, and is a board member of Manhattan Solid Waste Advisory Board (MSWAB.)
+She has designed scenery, puppets, and animation for theater, parades, film and television, including design for HBO shows, "Classical Baby" and "Saving My Tomorrow.” (more about Debby Lee ->) |

 |